glouw/ctl/README.md

 ## Acknowledgements

-Thank you `kully` for the Plotly code, and thank you for the general review.
+Thank you https://github.com/kully for the Plotly code, and thank you for the general review and manual testing.

 Thank you `smlckz` for the `foreach` cleanup.